BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 **Important trash mechanics to use Blessing of Protection or Freedom on:**

 **Chamber Sentinel's Severing Slice:** This is the frontal the sentinel does, if one of your dps gets hit meanwhile your tank are kiting, Blessing of Protection will fully immune it.
-You can also soak the debuff intentionally to help your tank (but make sure he's aware your going to do it).
+You can also soak the debuff intentionally to help your tank (but make sure he's aware your about to do it).

 **Research Scribe's Throw Research:** This mob will stand still and cast books on random players, and the damage will scale really high the higher the key level is.
 Using Blessing of Protection will mitigate a lot of this damage.